Find out about the services available if you are unwell or need to arrange healthcare.

 Off campus

-You can use the NHS Choices website to find a doctor near you if you live outside the campus health centre’s catchment area.
+You can use the NHS website to find a doctor near you if you live outside the campus health centre’s catchment area.

 Transferring your specialist or secondary care